 Some of the most common edits I make at the sentence and paragraph levels have to do with overusing character names in a story.
 These edits arise from a single issue: the tendency to approach things a little too formally, from a little too far outside the framework of how characters would naturally think of others, with a little too much deliberation.

 Do your characters use other characters’ names too frequently as they think about, refer to, and address other characters?
-Put yourself in your viewpoint character’s perspective and you’ll soon absorb a more organic approach.
+Put yourself in your viewpoint character’s perspective and you’ll soon realize how awkward this can sound.

 Pronouns vs. names